RubyLearning/blog/content/post/2015/03/15/core_ruby_batch_60.md

   </h3>

   <p>
-    The course starts on <b>Saturday, 28th Mar.
-2015</b> and runs for seven weeks.
+    The course starts on <b>Saturday, 11th Apr 2015</b> and runs for seven weeks.
   </p>

   <h3>